 In a world where the next fraud attempt is lurking around every corner, no company wants to create processes with different banks, tokens, and user lists for each of their different local entities.
-With this harmonisation, companies start to rethink their processes and this naturally leads to in-house banking, including POBO and COBO.
+With this harmonization, companies start to rethink their processes and this naturally leads to in-house banking, including POBO (payments-on-behalf-of) and COBO (collections-on-behalf-of).

 As originally published on treasury-management.com